Remember, popular misquotes from politicians go in the Politics page.

 Norman later lampshaded this with the line "And, as Rory Bremner might say, why not?"

 Yuri Gagarin, the first man in space, is often claimed to have said "I don't see any God up here" during his space flight.
 Another common attribution is "The Earth was blue, but there was no God."
-Both versions and their many variants are a favorite of Hollywood Atheists, are listed in many quote repositories, and used in works such as Metal Gear Solid 3: Snake Eater—but Yuri Gagarin never said either of them.
+Both versions and their many variants are listed in many atheist quote repositories and used in works such as Metal Gear Solid 3: Snake Eater—but Yuri Gagarin never said either of them.
 In fact, the former was actually the words of Nikita Khrushchev—"Gagarin flew into space, but didn't see any god there"—said during a speech to the Central Committee of the Communist Party on the progress of the USSR's anti-religious campaign.
 The latter is a corruption of Yuri saying "The Earth is blue [...]
 How wonderful.
 It is amazing" during his space flight, blending his words with Khrushchev's.

 Jim Lovell never said, "Houston, we have a problem" during Apollo 13.
 The actual line is "Okay, Houston, we've had a problem here."
 The misquote is so pervasive, it has even made its way into the movie starring Tom Hanks, which has been noted for being fairly accurate.